-- 2. The temperature of the water entering the boiler sections should quickly heat up to about 130 °F, being considerably hotter than the return water from the system. - 3.
+- 2. The temperature of the water entering the system should quickly heat up to about 140 °F, being considerably hotter than the return water from the system. - 3.
 This is accomplished with the two internal boiler circulators.
 The Bypass circulator (page 2, item 7) takes hot water from the boiler supply outlet and blends it with return water.
 The System circulator (page 2, item 6) slows down to aid in raising the return temperature entering the sections. - 4.
 If the temperature mixing system does not work correctly, check the two circulators to be sure they are flowing water.
-If the circulators are operating normally but the temperature mixing system does not maintain water at the enterance to the boiler sections at 130 °F, you may need to replace the boiler control module or water temperature sensor (page 2, item 8).
+If the circulators are operating normally but the temperature mixing system does not maintain water at the enterance to the boiler sections at 140 °F, you may need to replace the boiler control module or water temperature sensor (page 2, items 1 and 8).

-Air vents and air elimination
+Air vents and air elimination (only used with diaphragm-type expansion tanks)

-- 1. Inspect automatic air vents (if used).
+- Inspect automatic air vents (if used).
 Also inspect air separators to ensure they are operational. - 2.
-The cap must be unscrewed one turn to allow air to escape. - 3.
-See Figure 28.
-If the air vent is leaking, remove cap A and briefly push valve B and then release to clean the valve seat. - 4.
-Replace cap A by twisting all the way onto valve B and then unscrewing one turn.
+The cap must be unscrewed one turn to allow air to escape. - See Figure 28.
+If the air vent is leaking, remove cap A and briefly push valve B and then release to clean the valve seat. - Replace cap A by twisting all the way onto valve B and then unscrewing one turn.